FryJay/MenuHammer/README.md

 - Loading other menus
 - Opening applications
+- Getting user input
+- Executing a lua function
 - Executing key combinations
+- Typing text into current window
-- Execute a shell script
+- Executing a shell script
-- Execute a shell command
+- Executing a shell command
-- Open files (not really implemented yet, only opens files in Emacs)
-- Execute a provided lua function
+- Opening a URL
+- Sleeping (pause) for a specified amount of time
+- Opening files

 It has some default menus configured but you will most certainly want to customize it.
-Out of the box it will bind ⌘-⌥-⌃-q to enable/disable MenuHammer and ⌥-space to show/hide MenuHammer.
+Out of the box it will bind âŒ˜-âŒ¥-âŒƒ-q to enable/disable MenuHammer and âŒ¥-space to show/hide MenuHammer.

 It is still very much a work in progress.
 I have a large list of features I still want to add and some features are only partially implemented.
 Use at your own risk.